 What is Sponsorship?

-It is a normal occurrence in business for two companies to buy each others products and services.
-For example, a motor car repairer may purchase goods from a stationery business, and the owner of the stationery business may decide to have their car serviced by the same motor car repairer.
-This type of mutual trading relationship between two business entities, in which each provides value to the other for an agreed price, is common place but it is not sponsorship.
+It is a normal occurrence in business for two companies to buy each other's products and/or services.
+For example, a motor car vendor may purchase services from an accounting firm, and the accounting firm may decide to purchase a car from the same motor car vendor.

 Sponsorship is also a type of mutual trading relationship but with some very important differences as listed: